Your browser is not supported. Please update it.

 In Matchplay, the player can apply one of the above options, except option 3, the “two ball rule”, which is not available in Matchplay.
 The player only needs to seek a ruling when the sides cannot agree on the use of either option 4 or option 5, above.
 See Rule 20.1b

-Although not mandatory, if the player is able to take a photo of the lie, this will assist the Committee in making a fair ruling.
+If the player is able to take a photo of the lie, this will assist the Committee in making a fair ruling.

 The attached PDF gives examples as to how the Committee is likely to judge whether GUR relief was permitted.